SuperThunder/SuperThunder.github.io/_posts/2018-05-12-OrangePi-Infrared.md

 [This gist](https://gist.github.com/steakknife/e419241095f1272ee60f5174f7759867) seems to be the exact same remote in terms of layout and hex codes.

+## Notes
 The following section is a lot of me making changes without restarting the relevant service.
 Skip to the end for the conclusion.

+Not written here is the fiddling with the files like /etc/lirc/hardware.conf to set the correct driver values.

 ## Testing Remote
 I was able to get a helpful stream of hex code, sequence count, and corresponding key as well as the config file involved by running `irw`.